By Stefan Lindblad

 You can also add additional guidelines by using the Pick tool to drag them out from the rulers along the top and left side of the interface.

-Step 3: Adding Text
+Step 3: Adding text

 With your business card workspace ready in CorelDRAW, start by adding the company and contact information.
 Select the font you plan to use.
 If you’re creating a business card for a client, ask if they have a corporate font they use.
 Whichever font you use, CorelDRAW has some useful tools that can help you find and manage fonts: